-For each workflow, specify a Docker image, commands, other workflows it depends on, and output artifacts.
+For each workflow, define variables, specify a Docker image, commands, other workflows it depends on, and output artifacts.

 After you set up self-hosted runners, submit any workflow to run there from your laptop using the CLI.

-Aulternatively to self-hosted runners, you can authorize dstack to set up spot instances in your own cloud account.
+Authorize dstack to run workflows in your own cloud account.

-If any of the spot instances terminate before finishing the workflow, dstack will re-assign it to a new instance without losing the checkpoints.
+If a spot instance terminates before finishing the run, dstack will re-assign it to another instance without losing the checkpoints.